Introduction

 The results from the data flow models were very interesting.
 The figures below show the results from the models.

-Figure 5.1 A map showing which areas are the most suitable for implementing a new sand mine based of of land use
+Figure 5.1 A map showing which areas are the most suitable for implementing a new sand mine based of of land use and land forms. |

 Figure 5.1 (above) shows the results of areas where frac sand mining is suitable taking land use factors into consideration.
 The red color represents areas where the suitibility is exceptionally high.
 The yellow areas show areas that are the not the best, but could still used for frac sand mining.
 The green color shows areas that should not be used.
 Since the criteria that was used for this particular project tended to be strict, there are small amount of land that are highly suitable for mining without affecting many different things.